BroadbentT/LINUX-FIREWALL/README.md

 - [x] Working for prescribed firewall requirement.

-Shell script file installation procedure using iptables.
-Also includes an automated post installation security compliance penetration test script and a basic firewall policy.
+Shell script file installation procedure using iptables, also includes a basic firewall policy.

 Bonus!!
 Now includes a shell script to post penetration test the installation for security compliance.